 Solo Female in Jordan

 Many ask whether it’s safe to travel to Jordan as a solo female.
 I think the definition of safety is relative and depends on personal experience.
 Define “safe” first.
-In the same place, one woman can feel at ease, but other can struggle.
-If you ask me, I’d tell you that I felt completely safe at all times.
+In the same place, one woman can feel at ease, but others can struggle.
+If you ask me, I’d tell you that I felt completely safe at all times and I can say the same about Lebanon or Iran.
 As I always say: use your common sense when traveling and trust your instincts when it comes to strangers.

 The most famous woman traveling to Petra is probably Marguerite van Geldermalsen from New Zealand who met the charismatic Mohammad, a Bedouin man living in a cave in Petra selling souvenirs, who convinced her that he was the man for her.
 She’s written a book about her experiences called Married To A Bedouin, which you can buy there and visit their souvenir stall.